databricks/spark-training/strata_2013/featurization.md

 ---
 layout: global
 title: Command Line Preprocessing and Featurization
+prev: machine-learning-with-spark.html
+next: machine-learning-with-spark.html
 ---

-In this section, we will walk you through the steps to preprocess and featurize the Wikipedia dataset.
+In this chapter, we will walk you through the steps to preprocess and featurize the Wikipedia dataset.

 ## Command Line Walkthrough